Asian-American Civic Association

 Email: info@rosiesplace.org Website: www.rosiesplace.org/

-The mission of Rosie’s Place is to provide a safe and nurturing environment for poor and homeless women to maintain their dignity, seek opportunity, and find security in their lives.
+Rosie’s Place provides a safe and nurturing environment for poor and unhoused women to maintain their dignity, seek opportunity, and find security in their lives.

 Service hours: